okiptkn/dotfiles/.scripts/abg/README.md

 # abg
-a simple AutoBlurbackGround, currently work in progress
+a simple AutoBlurbackGround script, currently work in progress

 ### USAGE
 You can call this script from your `.xinitrc` file, put `abg &` just before `exec` line.
-Also modify and copy `.hsetbg` file above to your home directory to set your default/fallback background in case script got interrupted.
+Also modify and copy `.hsetbg` example file above to your home directory to set your default/fallback background in case script got interrupted.
 Use `-h` or `-help` flag to print help/usage
 * example usage :
 run `abg` with specified [-w]wallpaper and [-i]interval
 ```